 |Additional solutions||In some cases, high battery drain might indicate malware infection – scan your Android with anti-malware software.
 You can also run FortectIntego to ensure that no damaged or corrupted components are installed|

-When install/uninstall process is not finished completely, the process keeps running.
-In some cases, users can remove Package Access Helper problem by reinstalling update or app.
+When the install/uninstall process is not finished completely, the process keeps running.
+In some cases, users can remove Package Access Helper problem by reinstalling the update or app.
 Additionally, installing all available updates from Google Play Store might help too.

-Additionally, Android users report about receiving an “Unfortunately, package access helper has stopped” error soon after upgrading operating system or applications.
+Additionally, Android users report receiving the error soon after upgrading operating systems or applications.
 It is reported that the error occurred when using Spotify, Wiko Ufeel Prime, and Amazon apps.
 However, the same issue might occur with other applications too.

 Due to the “Unfortunately, package access helper has stopped” error, applications cannot be opened or installed.
 Additionally, they can crash or trigger device reboot.
-There’s no doubt that these activities are not normal and has to be fixed.
+There’s no doubt that these activities are not normal and have to be fixed.

 Despite numerous complaints about Android or Google forums, there’s still unclear why this issue occurs and how to get rid of it properly.
-However, in some cases, it might be related to infiltration of mobile malware.
+However, in some cases, it might be related to the infiltration of mobile malware.
 Usually, it's a system-related problem.
 Thus, users are advised to perform the Factory reset or flash the factory image.